She's Back on Broadway

-She's Back on Broadway is a 1953 musical comedy-drama film in WarnerColor.
-It is Virginia Mayo's last musical film.
-Her singing voice was dubbed by Bonnie Lou Williams.
-The film was Mayo's unofficial follow-up to her 1952 musical hit She's Working Her Way Through College.
+She's Back on Broadway is a 1953 musical comedy-drama Warnercolor film starring Virginia Mayo in her final musical film, although her singing voice was dubbed by Bonnie Lou Williams.
+The film was Mayo's unofficial successor to her 1952 musical hit She's Working Her Way Through College.

 Plot

-When Catherine Terris's (Virginia Mayo) career in Hollywood hits the skids, she heads back to the site of her first great triumphs...Broadway!
-She takes the lead in a play which is being directed by Rick Sommers (Steve Cochran), the man who was both her Svengali and her lover.
-Sommers is still bitter that she walked out on him to become the toast of Hollywood years earlier.
-Can Terris and Sommers put aside their mutual animosity long enough to make a go of this production?
-After the way things start off, it doesn't seem likely.
+When Catherine Terris' career in Hollywood begins to falter, she returns to Broadway, where her first great triumphs occurred.
+She takes the lead in a play directed by Rick Sommers, with whom she had a romantic past.
+Sommers is still bitter that she left him to become the toast of Hollywood years earlier.
+They try to overcome their mutual animosity to make the play a success.